American Express Platinum Card® Review

 Amex Platinum Card Benefits

-The Platinum card offers a lot of benefits and perks.
-Amex even boasts that the card offers over $1,400 in value through its many credits.
+The Amex Platinum card offers a lot of benefits and perks.
+Amex even boasts that the card offers several thousands of dollars in value through its many credits.
 This may be true, but few cardholders will manage to use every single credit without much work.
-That said, the Platinum card does offer a lot of good benefits that are sure to please many cardholders.
+That said, the Platinum Card does offer a lot of good benefits that are sure to please many cardholders.

-The Platinum card offers $15 in Uber cash for orders with Uber Eats or rides with Uber in the U.S. each month, plus a bonus $20 in December, for up to $200 per calendar year.
-To access this benefit, simply add your Platinum card to your Uber wallet.
+The Uber cash offers $15 each month for orders with Uber Eats or rides with Uber in the U.S., plus a bonus $20 in December, for up to $200 per calendar year.

 Lounge access:

-Like many other premium travel cards, the Platinum card offers complimentary Priority Pass Select membership.
-This card also grants you access to the Amex Global Lounge Selection, which includes Amex Centurion Lounges, Escape Lounges, and Plaza Premium lounges.
-The benefit also includes access to the Delta Sky Club when flying Delta.
+Like many other premium travel cards, the Amex Platinum card has complimentary Priority Pass Select membership.
+This card also grants you access to the Amex Global Lounge Collection® (eligible card members), with complimentary access to tons of lounges in many countries across the world.
+Enrollment required.

 Airline credit ($200):